amatsuda/motorhead/README.md

 ### Views

 When an extension renders the views, it looks up app/views/EXTENSION\_NAME/ directory first, then the main app's view directory next.
 This way you can overwrite views per template/partial file.
-Also, Wanko adds new `:extension` option to `render` method, which enables you to explicitly inject a piece of HTML from an extension into any place of the app.
+Also, Motorhead adds new `:extension` option to `render` method, which enables you to explicitly inject a piece of HTML from an extension into any place of the app.
 `render :extension` takes an `EXTENSION_NAME/view_path' parameter.

 Example: